Skip to content

 1 / 1

-The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
+The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-The company also reports its own commitment to conduct High Conservation Value (HCV) assessments.
+The company also reports its commitment to conducting High Conservation Value (HCV) assessments.

 • Y